-The DC Water Board of Directors conducts regularly scheduled board meetings that are open to the public, generally on the first Thursday of each month, except August, at 9:30 a.m. at the DC Water Headquarters, 1385 Canal St, SE, Washington DC 20003.
+The DC Water Board of Directors conducts regularly scheduled board meetings that are open to the public, generally on the first Thursday of each month, except August, at 9:30 a.m.
+The meetings are held virtually or at the DC Water Headquarters, 1385 Canal St, SE, Washington DC 20003.